IBM/edge-ai-apis/API ReadMes/README_FeddataOps.md

 Smart data remediation and curation with Federated DataOps API.

 ## Overview
-Data generated at the edge of network creates many challenges for data scientists and data engineers.
-Data at various geographic locations may have different quality and provenance, and data needs to be self-managing without requiring manual intervention and prepares the data ready for AI pipeline.
+Data generated at the edge of network by people and machines create many challenges.
+Data at various geographic locations may have different quality and provenance.
+In order to gain insights from this massive amount of data, data scientists and data engineers spend enormous amount of time to cleanse, understand and curate, self-managing without requiring manual intervention and prepares the data ready for AI pipeline.
 ​
 Data Quality for AI (DQAI) API and Federated DataOps API solves this problem.
 ​